GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/dynamic-import/rollup/index.md

 result: pass
 ---

-Rollup does really well here.
-Dynamic imports are split out.
+Dynamic imports are split out by default.